 Antihistamines

-Antihistamines can reduce the amount of histamine in your body.
-Histamines are what causes your skin to itch.
-Antihistamines are usually more effective in treating eczema in children.
-But they may also be effective in reducing symptoms in adults.
+Antihistamines can lower the amount of histamine in your body.
+Histamine causes your skin to itch.
+Antihistamines are usually more effective in treating eczema in children, but they may also be effective in reducing symptoms in adults.

 Phototherapy